awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-vpc.md

 # Step 6: \(Optional\) Create a Virtual Private Cloud Endpoint<a name="setup-create-vpc"></a>

-You can improve the security posture of your managed instances \(including managed instances in your hybrid environment\) by configuring AWS Systems Manager to use an interface VPC endpoint\.
-Interface endpoints are powered by AWS PrivateLink, a technology that enables you to privately access Amazon EC2 and Systems Manager APIs by using private IP addresses\.
+You can improve the security posture of your managed instances \(including managed instances in your hybrid environment\) by configuring AWS Systems Manager to use an interface VPC endpoint in Amazon Virtual Private Cloud \(Amazon VPC\)\.
+An interface VPC endpoint \(interface endpoint\) enables you to connect to services powered by AWS PrivateLink, a technology that enables you to privately access Amazon EC2 and Systems Manager APIs by using private IP addresses\.
 PrivateLink restricts all network traffic between your managed instances, Systems Manager, and Amazon EC2 to the Amazon network\. \(Managed instances don't have access to the Internet\.\) Also, you don't need an Internet gateway, a NAT device, or a virtual private gateway\.

 You are not required to configure PrivateLink, but it's recommended\.
 For more information about PrivateLink and VPC endpoints, see [Accessing AWS Services Through PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html#what-is-privatelink)\.

 **Note**
 The alternative to using a VPC is to enable outbound internet access on your managed instances\.

+**About Amazon VPC**
+Amazon Virtual Private Cloud \(Amazon VPC\) enables you to define a virtual network in your own logically isolated area within the AWS cloud, known as a *virtual private cloud \(VPC\)*\.
+You can launch your AWS resources, such as instances, into your VPC\.
+Your VPC closely resembles a traditional network that you might operate in your own data center, with the benefits of using AWS's scalable infrastructure\.
+You can configure your VPC; you can select its IP address range, create subnets, and configure route tables, network gateways, and security settings\.
+You can connect instances in your VPC to the internet\.
+You can connect your VPC to your own corporate data center, making the AWS cloud an extension of your data center\.
+To protect the resources in each subnet, you can use multiple layers of security, including security groups and network access control lists\.
+For more information, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

 **Topics**
 + [VPC Endpoint Restrictions and Limitations](#vpc-requirements-and-limitations)